What are the responsibilities and job description for the Social Caseworker - TANF position at El Paso County (CO)?

 - Must obtain and maintain necessary certifications as applicable to position.

-- Colorado State Child Welfare Caseworker Certification or the ability to successfully complete and pass initial examination within ninety days of employment.
+- Must possess and maintain Colorado State Child Welfare Caseworker Certification or the ability to successfully complete and pass the initial examination within ninety days of enrollment.

-- Must pass conditional post offer background investigation, including fingerprinting, motor vehicle record check, drug screen, and physical examination.
+- Must pass conditional post offer background investigation, including fingerprinting, motor vehicle record check, and drug screen.
 College transcripts required prior to the date of hire.

 The classification specification above is intended to represent only the key areas of responsibilities and minimum qualifications; specific job assignments, duties, education, experience, licenses/certifications, and environmental conditions will vary depending on the needs of the department/office and the particular assignment.
 Changes to this document may only be made by a member of the Human Resources Department.